snow-blade/jekyll-blog/_posts/2021-04-04-cplusplus-ffi-python.md

 ```
 ## Wraping Up

-Unfortunately, our code is sligtly slower than the normal python stack because of the messy implementation of the stack data structure that I made in C++, I am sure that the code would be way faster if I had used a proper stack instead of the...uh...thing I made instead. <br>
+Unfortunately, our code is slightly slower than the normal python stack because of the messy implementation of the stack data structure that I made in C++, I am sure that the code would be way faster if I had used a proper stack instead of the...uh...thing I made instead. <br>
 The time for computation is exponential per iteration as it increases by every iteration because of the implementation I made of the Push method.
 We can see easily in the benchmark that the stack.pop() method takes up 68% of the computation time.